USC Division of Biokinesiology and Physical Therapy: History

 1971 was a landmark year for the department as it moved to Rancho Los Amigos Hospital in Downey to initiate a new paradigm in US rehabilitation medicine.
 Also in 1971, USC established a master's degree in clinical physical therapy including clinical fellows at Rancho Los Amigos.
 By moving the division to Rancho Los Amigos, students were not only able to access skillful physical therapists, but also able to have better hands on experience in physical therapy practice.
-Helen Hislop was appointed chair of the department in 1975; Dr. Hislop intensively developed the graduate-level physical therapy program.
+Helen Hislop was appointed chair of the department in 1975; Hislop intensively developed the graduate-level physical therapy program.
 Also, the final BS class graduated in 1975 and all physical therapy graduate degrees were shifted from MA to MS In 1978, the department established the first physical therapy PhD program in the nation, and accepted three PhD students.
-Dr. Jacquelin Perry, who was a director of the pathokinesiology lab at Rancho Los Amigos and a recognized expert in gait analysis and polio, tremendously contributed to the development of the PhD program in physical therapy at USC.
+Jacquelin Perry, who was a director of the pathokinesiology lab at Rancho Los Amigos and a recognized expert in gait analysis and polio, tremendously contributed to the development of the PhD program in physical therapy at USC.

 The 1980s and 1990s were periods defined by many firsts in the division.
 The first doctoral degree in physical therapy from USC was awarded to Mary Beth Brown in 1984.
 In 1989, an independent faculty practice, USC Physical Therapy Associates, was established with Rob Landel as director.
 The department changed its name to the Department of Biokinesiology and Physical Therapy in 1993 to reflect its expanding research mission.
 Eighty-four students were admitted to the first entry-level DPT class in 1995 and graduated three years later.
 In 1996, 15 graduates were awarded the first post-professional DPT degrees from USC.
 After 23 years of service as department chair, Helen Hislop stepped down in 1998 and Sandra Howell was named acting chair in her place.
 This same year, the inaugural class of two residents was admitted to the Orthopedic Physical Therapy residency program at USC, the first academically based residency in the US.

-Dr. James Gordon became the new chair of the department in July 2000.
+James Gordon became the new chair of the department in July 2000.
 In 2003, the Department of Nursing closed and the university provost announced that the Independent Health Professions would be phased out.
 This precipitated a major change for the department, which became the Division of Biokinesiology and Physical Therapy of the Herman Ostrow School of Dentistry in 2006.

 In 2017, the department began offering online DPT programs.